ehegnes/cros-auto-backlight/README.md

 # cros-auto-backlight: Chromebook C720 Automatic Brightness
 This project concerns a collection of Bash scripts I have written/modified and used to prepare and utilize custom brightness scaling on my Acer C720P.
-Preferred brightness levels are stored with the corresponding ALS (Ambient Light Sensor) IR reading, and the data is fit by an linear equation to be used when determining the automatic brightness level.
+Preferred brightness levels are stored with the corresponding ALS (Ambient Light Sensor) IR reading, and the data is fit by a linear equation to be used when determining the automatic brightness level.
 Right now this is really young, and I am not quite sure where I want it to end up, but I think this could be the base for an *actually* useful automatic backlight daemon. =)